RafaFT/100-days-of-code/r2-log.md

 ### R2D2 - 2020/05/09

 1. Fixed bug described on day 1.
 The VNA API GET route now has support for query parameters `start_date`, `end_date` and `order`.

+### R2D3 - 2020/05/10

+1. Finished implementing an API for interacting with the Firestore Metadata records.
+The API implementation is bothering me little, as a lot of my decision seem kind of hacky!
+Specially after I've found [this blog](https://drstearns.github.io/tutorials/) with a bunch of relevant Go patterns (middlewares, making values available to all handlers, etc...).
+The metadata API implements a GET, POST and PATCH method.